Pets Best Review

 Pets Best's traditional and specialty pet insurance plans provide some of the best protection around, including coverage for exam fees, pregnancy, and other non-standard expenses, at no additional cost to the consumer.

 Specialty plans available

 If you aren’t interested in purchasing a traditional pet insurance policy but would still like some protection for your pet, one of Pets Best’s specialty plans may be a great fit.
 The Accident-Only plan doesn’t offer any coverage against illnesses but pays for surgeries, hospitalization, and medication costs related to restoring your pet to full health following an accident.
-Their Cancer-Only plan provides up to $30,000 of benefits for cancer treatments.
+You can select a Wellness plan add-on to help pay for routine checkups, dental cleanings and other preventative care.
 If you own a cat, you may also be interested in Pets Best’s Feline Illness plan, which covers serious illnesses common in cats such as kidney failure.

 Flexibility in deductible and copay options

-Pets Best insurance gives you the option to decide how much you want to pay for your deductible and copay, or whether you’d like to not have a deductible or copay at all.
-Though many companies give you a few choices for both, it’s rare to find a company that’s willing to offer you a policy without requiring you to pay more than just your premium.
-Before choosing this route, though, you should take note that doing so may result in higher monthly premiums as a tradeoff.
+Pets Best insurance gives you the option to decide how much you want to pay for your deductible and copay.
+You should take note that choosing a lower deductible may result in higher monthly premiums as a tradeoff.
 Still, it’s nice to see Pets Best offering this option to their customers who may be unwilling or unable to pay expensive vet bills should the need arise.

 Pregnancy-related costs covered